 - You can also opt for candies wrapped in foil (it’s recyclable) such as: Hershey’s Kisses, Chocolate coins, Chocolate pumpkins, etc.

 Other options include:

-Unreal: This brand is Non-GMO, Fairtrade, Organic, Sustainably Sourced, Certified Gluten-Free, Vegan and Made without artificial ingredients.
+Unreal: This brand is Non-GMO, Fair-trade, Organic, Sustainably Sourced, Certified Gluten-Free, Vegan and made without artificial ingredients.
 Ingredients include things like dark chocolate, organic blue agave inulin, coconut flour, sunflower, organic cane sugar, with things like beet root, carrot and red cabbage juice used to colour the candy.
 While they are packaged in plastic, at least no child labour is involved!

 Glee Gum: Packaged in paper and Non-GMO verified, Glee Gum is one of the few chewing gum companies that is made with chicle, a sustainably-harvested tree sap, instead of plastic (yup, that’s what regular gum is made from!).
 The company partners with a non-profit group to plant trees, revitalizing degraded lands.
-Read more about chewing gum here.

-After the festivities are over, the Jack-o-Lantern on your doorstep is probably starting to look a little weathered.
+After the festivities are over, the Jack-o-Lantern on your doorstep will probably start to look a little weathered.
 Every year, 1.3 billion pounds of Halloween pumpkins make their way to landfills, where they generate greenhouse gas emissions, contributing to global warming.
 While many people think that anything “natural” breaks down in landfill, this is far from the truth.
 In reality, organic waste releases methane in landfill, which has more than 20x the warming effect of carbon dioxide!

 What can you do?

 - Instead of trashing your pumpkins, try composting them.
 They will break down the right way, and can then be used to enrich your soil.

 - If you don’t have a compost bin at home, see if your local farm / farmer’s market will take them.